jhpyle/docassemble/demo.md

 buttons:
   - Exit: exit
   - Restart: restart
-sets: client_kicked_out
 comment: |
+  This is an endpoint question (note that the only options are exiting or restarting).

-  If docassemble is configured to show a progress bar, the progress bar will be set to 100% on this question, which is an endpoint question (since the only options are exiting or restarting).
+  If the interview was configured to show a progress bar, the progress bar would be set to 100% on this question.

----
-code: |
-  advocate.name.first = "John"
-  advocate.name.last = "Smith"
-  advocate.email = "jpyle@philalegal.org"
+  This question uses the "event" directive.  "client_kicked_out" is a variable, just like any other variable, except that it is never defined, only sought.

+  We saw above in the "mandatory" code block that if the user does not understand that no attorney-client relationship will be created, the "client_kicked_out" variable will be sought.
+When that variable is sought, this question will be displayed to the user.

+  This question also uses a "decoration."
+This places an icon in the corner of the screen.
+The image by the name of "exit" is defined in the basic-questions.yml file.
 ---
 question: |
   Welcome to the **docassemble** demonstration.